Skip to navigation Skip to content

 Proof of birth or entry to care + Read more ...

-Advise the customer they must provide proof of the child's birth or verification of the child entering the customer's care if this has not already been given to Services Australia.
-This includes proof of a stillborn child.
+Customers had to provide proof of the child's birth or verification of the child entering the customer's care if it had not already been given to Services Australia.
+This included proof of a stillborn child.

 Multiple birth

-PPL can only be paid for one child in a multiple birth.
+PPL was only paid for one child in a multiple birth.

-Exception: PPL can be paid if there is a significant delay (e.g. 5 days or more) between the separate birth events for each child.
+Exception: PPL could be paid if there was a significant delay (e.g. 5 days or more) between the separate birth events for each child.

 In these cases:

-• the customer must provide a letter from the doctor/midwife who attended the births confirming that the children were:
+• the customer had to provide a letter from the doctor/midwife who attended the births confirming that the children were:

 • of the same pregnancy, and